defagos/defagos.github.io/_posts/2014-12-4-yet_another_article_about_method_swizzling.md

 ![Tweaked hierarchy, swizzled](/images/tweaked_hierarchy_swizzled.png)

 No swizzling implementation I encountered correctly deals with this issue, [not even JRSwizzle](https://github.com/rentzsch/jrswizzle/issues/4).
 As should be clear from the last picture above, the solution to this problem is to ensure a method is always implemented by a class before swizzling it.
-If this is not the case, an implementation must be injected first, and calling the super method counterpart.
+If this is not the case, an implementation must be injected first, simply calling the super method counterpart.
 This way, all implementations will correctly be called after swizzling.

 # Implementation